YGuang233/mkdocs_test/doc/README_EN.md

 #     await person_chatroom.broadcast_to_channel(channel, 'leave successfully')
 # person_chatroom = PersonalChatRoom(lifespan=lifespan)
 # Because the channel here is passed in the 'connect' after instantiation,
-# and because I placed some lifespan operations in the channel, it greatly couples.
+# I have placed some lifespan operations in the channel, which has a great coupling.
 # I will solve this problem in the future

 @limiter(seconds=3, times=1)